Backups¶

 | Monthly | First day of each month at 03:00 |

-Scheduled backups are saved to the storage path you set in Settings → Backups and are listed in the backup history.
+They save to the storage path you set in Settings → Backups and show up in your backup history.

 Retention¶